Brown Dog affair: Verdict

 Lord Alverstone told the jury that the case was an important one of national interest.
 He called The Shambles of Science "hysterical" and advised the jury not to be swayed by arguments about the validity of vivisection.
 After retiring for 25 minutes on 18 November 1903, the jury unanimously found that Bayliss had been defamed, to the applause of physicians in the public gallery.
 Bayliss was awarded £2,000 with £3,000 costs; Coleridge gave him a cheque the next day.
 The Daily News asked for donations to cover Coleridge's costs and raised £5,700 within four months.
 Bayliss donated his damages to UCL for use in research; according to Mason, Bayliss ignored the Daily Mail's suggestion that he call it the "Stephen Coleridge Vivisection Fund".
 Gratzer wrote in 2004 that the fund may still have been in use then to buy animals.

-The Times declared itself satisfied with the verdict, although it criticized the rowdy behaviour of medical students during the trial, accusing them of "medical hooliganism".
+The Times declared itself satisfied with the verdict, although it criticised the rowdy behaviour of medical students during the trial, accusing them of "medical hooliganism".
 The Sun, Star and Daily News backed Coleridge, calling the decision a miscarriage of justice.
-Ernest Bell, publisher of The Shambles of Science, apologized to Bayliss on 25 November, and pledged to withdraw the diary and pass its remaining copies to Bayliss's solicitors.
+Ernest Bell, publisher of The Shambles of Science, apologised to Bayliss on 25 November, and pledged to withdraw the diary and pass its remaining copies to Bayliss's solicitors.

 The Animal Defence and Anti-Vivisection Society, founded by Lind af Hageby in 1903, republished the book, printing a fifth edition by 1913.
 The chapter "Fun" was replaced by one called "The Vivisections of the Brown Dog", describing the experiment and the trial.
 The novelist Thomas Hardy kept a copy of the book on a table for visitors; he told a correspondent that he had "not really read [it], but everybody who comes into this room, where it lies on my table, dips into it, etc, and, I hope, profits something".
 According to historian Hilda Kean, the Research Defence Society, a lobby group founded in 1908 to counteract the antivivisectionist campaign, discussed how to have the revised editions withdrawn because of the book's impact.

-In December 1903 Mark Twain, who opposed vivisection, published a short story, A Dog's Tale, in Harper's, written from the point of view of a dog whose puppy is experimented on and killed.
+In December 1903, Mark Twain, who opposed vivisection, published a short story, A Dog's Tale, in Harper's, written from the point of view of a dog whose puppy is experimented on and killed.
 Given the timing and Twain's views, the story may have been inspired by the libel trial, according to Mark Twain scholar Shelley Fisher Fishkin.
 Coleridge ordered 3,000 copies of A Dog's Tale, which were specially printed for him by Harper's.